-In the history of mind mapping, we come across its use by very notable figures, Mind Mapping is a form of visual thinking done by writing one’s ideas down in the form of pictures or other graphical representation to get as clear a picture of the subject in question as possible.
-The recent advancements in Neuro Studies have proven that using Visual techniques to solve a problem and make sure that all the variables are considered is much better and productive.
-Mind Mapping is the form of mapping one’s thoughts into visual representations.
-Let’s take a look at the history of mind mapping to get more familiar with this amazing technique.
+In the history of mind mapping, we come across its use by very notable figures.
+Mind mapping is a form of visual thinking done by writing one’s ideas down in the form of pictures or other graphical representation to get as clear a picture of the subject in question as possible.
+The recent advancements in neuro studies have proven that using visual techniques to solve a problem and make sure that all the variables are considered is much better and productive.
+Mind mapping is the form of mapping one’s thoughts into visual representations.
+Let us take a look at the history of mind mapping to get more familiar with this amazing technique.

-These concepts of mind mapping are used for centuries now.
-It is evidently present in brainstorming, note taking, problem-solving, memory, learning and visual thinking techniques used by psychologists, educators, engineers and other professionals that need intensive thinking before conclusion prevails.
+The concepts of mind mapping have been used for centuries now.
+They are evidently present in brainstorming, note-taking, problem-solving, memory, learning, and visual thinking techniques used by psychologists, educators, engineers, and other professionals that need intensive thinking before conclusion prevails.

 This form of creative thinking has been present for a very long time.
 The traces of the history of mind mapping go as far back as the 3rd century BC.
 A philosopher by the name of Porphyry of Tyros is thought to be the first to use mind mapping to form his ideas and thus making learning easier for the others.

-Another early adopter of brainstorming and mind mapping is the Catalan philosopher and the author of the first major work in Catalan literature, Ramon Llull.
-Historians found later that Leonardo da Vinci used mind mapping as well, mostly for note taking.
+Another early adopter of brainstorming and mind mapping is the Catalan philosopher and the author of the first major work in the Catalan literature, Ramon Llull.
+Historians found that Leonardo da Vinci used mind mapping as well, mostly for note-taking.
 He is sometimes considered as the historical person who popularized mind mapping the most.

-Although historians found various traces of mind mapping throughout history after Leonardo, they were relatively insignificant until the beginning 1950s or 60s.
-Network semantics was developed late in 1950s, just a basic theory in order to understand the demonstrations of how human beings develop learning.
-This concept was furthered by Quillian and Dr. Collins in the 1960s.
-They both used a kind of network where all the concepts and ideas were related by links, links that would show them how a certain object is related with another.
+Although historians found various traces of mind mapping throughout history after Leonardo, they were relatively insignificant until the beginning of the 1950s or 60s.
+Network semantics got developed late in the 1950s, just as a basic theory in order to understand the demonstrations of how human beings experience learning.
+This concept was furthered by Ross Quillian and dr. Alan Collins in the 1960s.
+They both used a kind of network where all the concepts and ideas were related by links that would show them how a certain object is related to another.
 The adaptation of mind mapping techniques by these historical figures and the work of Quillian and Dr. Collins is how mind mapping became very popular in learning, sharing concepts, and other various collaborative techniques.
 Dr. Collins was also considered as the father of modern mind mapping because of his extensive commitment to publish research about his creativity, graphical thinking, and learning.

-However, it was not until the late 1960s that a British psychologist, Tony Buzan, made its use very popular.
-He even created a set of rules to be used when mind mapping.
+However, it was not until the late 1960s that a British psychologist, Tony Buzan, made the use of mind mapping very popular.
+He even created a set of rules to be used during the process.
 Nowadays, mind mapping is used everywhere, be it in college or high school, as it gives a broader approach to the subject.
 Though some of it is still done on paper, most mind maps nowadays are made directly via a computer using mind mapping software, which simplifies things enormously, cutting the time you need to redraw things after you have made some amendments and rearrangings.
 The software simply generates the links according to your input and places them around seamlessly.

-The computer-aided mind mapping is available not only as a stand-alone application, there are also web/cloud-based mind mapping tools.
-There are even mind mapping programs on latest smartphones so that you can start brainstorming anywhere, anytime.
-Instead of using a pencil and paper to draw and then after recalibration redraws the whole picture, it has become extremely easy through the mind mapping software and mind mapping apps both on the Google Play Store and Apple App Store.
+The computer-aided mind mapping is available not only as a stand-alone application, but there are also web or cloud-based mind mapping tools on the market.
+There are even mind mapping programs on the latest smartphones so that you can start brainstorming anywhere, anytime.
+Instead of using a pencil and a piece of paper to draw and then reorganize the whole picture, it has become extremely easy to use the mind mapping software and mind mapping apps both on the Google Play Store and Apple App Store instead.